Ladies, Women and Girls: Critical reception

 After their years-long separation, Bratmobile returned to the punk rock scene with a new album that was welcomed in Rolling Stone for showing that "the Brat spirit was fully intact".
 Other writers noted the positive influence of the band's maturation: rock journalist Maria Raha wrote that the album represents "evidence of the band's evolution from both a musical and an ideological standpoint".
 In Trouser Press, Ira Robbins praised the new material for proving "Bratmobile's ability to transcend amateurishness without abandoning the unfettered emotional freedom that came with it."

+Legacy

+The Florida-based punk band the Dollyrots cite Ladies, Women and Girls as their favorite album to come out of the Washington, D.C. punk community.
+"There's a wild, upbeat quality to songs like 'Gimme Brains' and 'Eating Toothpaste' that give a sense of abandon," the band told Washington City Paper in 2026.
+"The tracks fly along with an infectious energy that gave young female-fronted bands like ours a sound to shoot for."